COVID-19 and Managing Asthma and Allergies at School

 Are there any recommendations regarding ventilation in schools with consideration for students and staff with asthma and/or allergies?

-There have been concerns related to the use of air conditioners and ventilation systems during the COVID-19 pandemic.
+There have been concerns related to the use of air conditioners and ventilation systems because of COVID-19.
 Considerations for schools include:

 • Most air conditioners recirculate air within a space – adding a filter into the HVAC system will filter out some viral particles.